reyccodes/portfolio/README.md

 # Personal Website

-Built with mkdocs and deployed with GitHub.
+Built with mkdocs materials and deployed with GitHub.
 Using the material font.